-Grilled flavor is infused into burgers, chicken wings, and ribs, among other foods.
-Charcoal grills are normally the cheapest grill option.
-They can be used to grill directly over the coals, indirectly (by pushing the charcoals to one side, you can cook foods more slowly), or even to smoke foods.
+The traditional charcoal grill is an iconic American image.
+When grilling over charcoal or mesquite wood, flavor is infused into burgers, chicken wings, and ribs.
+Charcoal grills are the cheapest grill option.
+They can be used to grill over the coals, or even to smoke meat.

 They will not, however, reach the same temperatures as charcoal grills, as they normally reach a maximum of 400° F to 600°F. Grills that draw fuel from a propane tank require a 20-pound tank that lasts around 25 hours before needing to be replenished; natural gas grills require the installation of a natural gas line from the barbecue to your home.

-A hopper is loaded with food-grade wood pellets (which are very small in size) and an auger is used to transfer them to a burn pot.
+A hopper is loaded with food-grade wood pellets and an auger is used to transfer them to a burn pot.
 Depending on the temperature you select on your grill, the burn pot and thermostat function electrically to maintain the proper temperature on the grill.

 Since the electronic temperature controls automatically adjust to maintain the grill within the desired range, there are little adjustments required once the cooker is functioning according to your specifications.

-The shape of the kamado grill is more elongated, mimicking the outline of an egg.
-They are far heavier than kettle grills, as they are normally composed of a thicker ceramic material that can be as heavy as 500 pounds (this depends on the size of the grill).
+The shape of the kamado grill is more elongated, mimicking the shape of an egg, which explains why it’s called an “egg.”
+They are heavier than kettle grills and composed of thicker ceramic material.

-While temperature and air flow are still adjusted through the top and bottom of the grill, due to its thermal bulk and highly engineering design, even a little alteration on a kamado grill can result in a substantial temperature shift.
+While temperature and air flow are adjusted through the top and bottom of the grill, due to its thermal design, small grill alterations will cause temperature changes.

 You will need to operate your electric grill in close proximity to an electrical outlet.
 To heat the grill, you will need access to a socket, either indoors or outdoors.